 We sweep past the Queensland Maritime Museum, turn around at South Bank and head back downriver, past QUT and under the Goodwill and Captain Cook Bridges.
 The verdant City Botanic Gardens are a pretty backdrop for the scores of bobbing yachts that call this stretch of the river home.
 We pass our starting point and drift by the striking copper-domed Customs House.

 I’m now enjoying fluffy scones topped with jam and a dollop of cream and the glass of bubbly that replaced my tea.
-This seems like a good time to explore the vessel, so I head outside for a stroll around the decks, watching silver patches on the river surface and the hordes of people out on the riverbanks and boardwalks.
-Clouds scud by, along with a procession of landmarks – Brisbane Riverwalk, New Farm Park, Brisbane Powerhouse and the Woolstore Precinct.
+This seems like a good time to explore the vessel, so I head outside for a stroll around the decks.
+Clouds drift by, along with a procession of landmarks — Brisbane Riverwalk, New Farm Park, Brisbane Powerhouse and the Woolstore Precinct.

 The rain, which has threatened to fall all afternoon, finally tumbles down.
 I watch the huge rear paddlewheel, mesmerised by its vast size and whirring efficiency, and then climb the stairs to the top deck to see the captain at work.
 Unlike other passengers who’ve stayed under the covered walkways, I’m wet from paddle splash and light rain, but I don’t care.
 A damp day out on Brisbane River is better than twenty days elsewhere, and with a tasty high tea thrown in, who could complain?

 We turn around at Hawthorne for our homeward trip and I return to my seat to tackle the third tier of sweet treats and another glass of bubbly.
 There are views of some of Brisbane’s most exclusive riverfront houses (including Norman Park’s famous pink mansion) to enjoy, before we head back under the heritage-listed Story Bridge towards Eagle Street Pier.